-Not only does the ALA support and practice early spey and neuter, but many local RSPCA/Animal Humane Societies encourage this practice.
+Many local RSPCA/Animal Humane Societies encourage this practice.
 These animal rescue organizations have been taking in unwanted litters and early spay and neutering young puppies before they go to new homes for decades now.

 There is a paucity of data on the comparison between dogs desexed at around 5- 6 months of age, (the traditional age), versus those who have undergone paediatric desexing.